Pooran climbs T20 charts despite Windies woes

 |

-LONDON (CMC) – Left-hander Nicholas Pooran has climbed eight places into the top 30 of the International Cricket Council Twenty20 batting rankings.
+LONDON, England (CMC) — Left-hander Nicholas Pooran has climbed eight places into the top 30 of the International Cricket Council (ICC) Twenty20 batting rankings.

 Apart from Pooran, the only other player to gather a half-century in the series was opener Brandon King with 67 — his maiden T20I fifty — in the second outing.